 Attended my first blogger event– We are finally on the last achievement!
 If you are still reading at this point then I am very impressed as this post is insanely long.
 So the most recent experience that I ticked off my bucket list was being able to attend a blogger event, and I was so grateful that lush were the business that contacted me.
 They are the most beautiful brand and I was so lucky to have such a dreamy evening meeting some lovely people (some I now class as friends!) and trying new products.

-So there we go, 16 things that I have achieved/ticked off my bucket list this year.
+So there we go, 16 things that I did whilst I was 16.
 It’s a strange mixture of events and experiences, but I wouldn’t have it any other way.
 I hope being 17 involves more things being ticked off the random list!
 As always, thank you so much for reading ❤